taext/later_links/README.md

 ## What's the idea?
 The idea is that these QR codes containing unused links can be printed now and then defined as links at a later time, using the link shortener provider's own interface and choosing the custom link option.

-They are links that can be physically printed now and defined later *by the user of the printed material*.
+They are clickable links that can be physically printed now and defined later *by the user of the printed material*.

 Imagine a notebook that already has a qrcode on each page for you to use in your note-taking endevours.